 At most recent follow-up, the patient was asymptomatic and continued to take oral fluconazole, 400 mg a day, which he will continue for his lifetime.

 In the central valley of California coccidioidomycosis is mainly caused by Coccidioides immitis, a dimorphic fungus that grows as a mold in soil inhabited by rodents (11).
-However, in the remaining areas of the United States (California outside the central valley, New Mexico, Arizona, Texas, Utah, Nevada), Mexico, and other endemic areas in Central and South America, another species, Coccidioides posadasii (named after Posadas, the author of the first report of coccidioidomycosis 1892) is the causal organism (43).
-The 2 species can be differentiated by the length of microsatellite-containing loci and mutations in genes encoding fungal enzymes; however, they are indistinguishable in their colony characteristics and clinical manifestations.
+Coccidioides immitis has also been identified as a rare pathogen in Washington state (75; 88).
+However, in the remaining areas of the United States (California outside the central valley, New Mexico, Arizona, Texas, Utah, Nevada), Mexico, and other endemic areas in Central and South America, another species, Coccidioides posadasii (named after Posadas, the author of the first report of coccidioidomycosis 1892) is the causal organism (44).
+The two species can be differentiated by the length of microsatellite-containing loci and mutations in genes encoding fungal enzymes; however, they are indistinguishable in their colony characteristics and clinical manifestations.

 On inhalation, arthroconidia transform themselves into thick-walled spherules filled with endospores.
 Once the spherule matures, endospores are released, and each of the endospores starts the development of a new spherule.
 Thus, the infection is extended by repeated growth and continuation of its cycle.
 The Coccidioides mycelial form has different, secreted proteolytic enzymes that could be advantageous for the adaptation of Coccidioides to distinct environments during its complex life cycle (74).
 Coccidioidomycosis is not transmitted from person to person, and, therefore, no isolation procedures are required for hospitalized patients.